gabrielrih/setrem-data-demo/README.md

 # setrem-data-demo
-Data activity to simulate the use of Spark and Kafka.
+Data activity to simulate the use of Spark for data injestion.

 ## Index
 - [Environment](#environment)